Weight Gain Calculator

 It takes about 7,700 calories to gain 1 kg of body weight.
 This means that if you eat 7,700 calories more than you burn each week, you will gain about 1 kg of weight.

-If you are trying to gain weight, eating a healthy diet rich in calories is important.
-You should also make sure to exercise regularly, as this will help you build muscle.
+If you are trying to gain weight, it is important to eat a healthy diet rich in calories.
+You should also exercise regularly, as this will help you build muscle.

 Can I gain 5 kg in a month?